Applied Theatre Minor Description, Policies, and Procedures

 How do I get an Applied Theatre Minor?

 Students interested in completing an Applied Theatre Minor will receive support from their Advisor and the Director of Applied Theatre, Mauricio Tafur Salgado, in order to ensure that they can complete the minor alongside their Studio work and their academic responsibilities.
-If you decide to pursue the minor, Salgado will meet with you monthly to talk through your progress.
-Below are five steps that describe what will be required from you in order to complete the minor.
+If you decide to pursue the Minor, Mauricio will meet with you monthly to talk through your progress.
+Below are five steps that describe what will be required from you in order to complete the Minor.

 STEP ONE: Declare your interest